-We expect our research and development expenses to increase in future periods as we enroll our Phase 3 clinical trial and prepare to seek regulatory approval of atacicept in IgAN, and develop if we resume development of other indications or product candidates.
+We expect our research and development expenses to increase in future periods as we continue to initiate additional sites and enroll participants in ORIGIN 3 and prepare for applications for regulatory approval of atacicept in IgAN, and if we resume development of other indications or product candidates.

-General and administrative expenses
+General and Administrative Expenses

 General and administrative expenses consist primarily of compensation and personnel-related expenses, including stock-based compensation, for our personnel in executive management, legal, finance, human resources, and other administrative functions.
 General and administrative expenses also include professional fees paid for accounting, auditing, legal, tax and consulting services, and other general overhead costs to support our operations.
-General and administrative expenses are recorded as expense in the period they are incurred, and payments we make prior to the receipt of goods or services to be used for general and administrative purposes efforts are deferred as prepaid expenses until the goods or services are received and used.
+General and administrative expenses are recorded as expense in the period in which they are incurred, and payments we make prior to the receipt of goods or services to be used for general and administrative purposes efforts are deferred as prepaid expenses until the goods or services are received and used.